qteatime/kate/docs/manuals/source/dev/manual/api/store.rst

   the object as a JavaScript structure.

-.. py:method:: create(key: string, entry: NewEntry)
+.. py:method:: OSBucket.create(key: string, entry: NewEntry)
   :async:

   :param key: The unique key identifying this object in the bucket.
 Counts towards the stored size.